Personality profiling questionnaire

 The Perfectionism scale assesses a tendency to be thorough and concerned with details.
 Low scorers tolerate some errors in their work and tend to neglect details, whereas high scorers check carefully for mistakes and potential improvements.

 The Prudence scale assesses a tendency to deliberate carefully and to inhibit impulses.
 Low scorers act on impulse and tend not to consider consequences, whereas high scorers consider their options carefully and tend to be cautious and self-controlled.

 Openness to Experience:

-The Aesthetic Appreciation scale assesses one’s enjoyment of beauty in art and in nature.
-Low scorers tend not to become absorbed in works of art or in natural wonders, whereas high scorers have a strong appreciation of various art forms and of natural wonders.
+The Aesthetic Appreciation scale assesses one’s enjoyment of beauty in art and nature.
+Low scorers tend not to become absorbed in works of art or natural wonders, whereas high scorers have a strong appreciation of various art forms and natural wonders.

-The Inquisitiveness scale assesses a tendency to seek information about, and experience with, the natural and human world.
+The Inquisitiveness scale assesses a tendency to seek information about and experience with the world.
 Low scorers have little curiosity about the natural or social sciences, whereas high scorers read widely and are interested in travel.